-- 56. The Court agrees with the Government that there is not sufficient proof in the materials of the case linking the health problems experienced by the applicant to his stay at the detention facility.
-However, it considers that, while evidence of damage to a detainee's health caused by the conditions of his detention may be a relevant factor to be considered (see, for example, Labzov v.
-Russia, no. 62208/00, § 47, 16 June 2005), the existence of such consequences is by no means a precondition for finding a violation of Article 3 (see, for example, Dougoz, cited above, §§ 45-49; Cenbauer, cited above, §§ 45-53; Shchebet, cited above, §§ 86-96, and Fedotov, cited above, §§ 66-70). - 57.
-Against this background, and having regard to the cumulative effects of the conditions of the applicant's detention as described above, the Court considers that the hardship the applicant endured appears to have exceeded the unavoidable level inherent in detention and finds that the resulting suffering and feelings of humiliation and inferiority went beyond the threshold of severity under Article 3 of the Convention. - 58.
-As regards the Government's submission that the authorities had no intention to debase him, as already indicated above, the absence of any purpose to humiliate or debase the victim cannot exclude a finding of a violation of Article 3 (see paragraph 49 above).
-The Court therefore concludes that the conditions of the applicant's detention amounted to degrading treatment within the meaning of Article 3. - 59.
-Accordingly, there has been a violation of that provision.
+51. The same applies to the Government's argument that the conditions of the applicant's detention did not have a detrimental effect on his health.
+The Court considers that, while evidence of damage to a detainee's health caused by the conditions of his detention may be a relevant factor to be considered (see, for example, Labzov v.
+Russia, no. 62208/00, § 47, 16 June 2005), the existence of such consequences is by no means a precondition for finding a violation of Article 3 (see, for example, Dougoz, cited above, §§ 45-49; Cenbauer, cited above, §§ 45-53; Shchebet, cited above, §§ 86-96; and Fedotov, cited above, §§ 66-70).

+52. Against this background, and having regard to the cumulative effects of the conditions of the applicant's detention as described above, the Court considers that the hardship the applicant endured appears to have exceeded the unavoidable level inherent in detention and finds that the resulting suffering and feelings of humiliation and inferiority went beyond the threshold of severity under Article 3 of the Convention.

+53. As regards the Government's submission that the authorities had no intention of debasing him, as already indicated above, the absence of any purpose to humiliate or debase the victim cannot exclude a finding of a violation of Article 3 (see paragraph 44 above).
+The Court therefore concludes that the conditions of the applicant's detention amounted to degrading treatment within the meaning of Article 3.